 Atavism is a tendency to reproduce ancestral type in plants and in animals; to resemble one's grandparents or great-grandparents more than parents.
 In popular speech, atavism means a throw back.
 Atavism is the tendency of animals or plants to revert to an ancestral type.
 Resemblance to more remote ancestors rather than to parents.

 This concept of atavism was used by Cesare Lombroso (1835-1909) to describe a type of criminal he called the born criminal.
-The atavistic criminal was one representing an earlier stage of human evolution (thus representing the ancestral type more than the parental type).
+The atavistic criminal was one representing an earlier stage of human evolution.
 This ancestral type was identified by Lombroso through several stigmata or physical characteristics - including the length of ear lobes and fingers and the bone structure of the head.

 This supposed physical degeneracy was associated with moral degeneracy and thus more frequent criminal behaviour.
 These physical stigmata were not found to be especially associated with criminals and this particular theory of criminality was rejected.